 Access to your own Jung Platform account where all the content you've purchased will be stored.

-The Friday evening lecture on June 11th starts at 5pm PT.
-The two hour lecture will explore various characteristics of what comprises a personal myth.
+The two-hour lecture explores various characteristics of what comprises a personal myth.
 It will also suggest some differences between beliefs, opinions, assumptions and prejudices, all of which can harden us into a dogmatic point of view on the world if we do not periodically reassess them.
 At the end it will pose “Whose Reality Do I Believe and Why?” and offer some suggestions on the power of our beliefs to shape the reality we assume to be true.

-The workshop will pose on Saturday June 12 starting at 8am PT a number of writing meditation questions to help us understand how we form a world view that we rely on, especially in times of crises, like the current pandemic.
+The workshop will posed a number of writing meditation questions to help us understand how we form a worldview that we rely on, especially in times of crises, like the current pandemic.

 This course is ideal if